SameerPathaan/SameerPathaan/README.md

 I have experience of 3 years in Data Integration Domain working as Data Engineer - ETL Operations That means...

-I'm always open for Data Engineer roles both contract and Full-Time opportunities.
+I'm always open for Data Engineer roles both contract and Full-Time opportunities (Remote & On-Site).

 🤘 You can find some data engineering projects that i have built on my profile